immrn/banglejs-2fa/README.md

 ## Known Bugs

 - not possible to create a totp account that has the same label like one that exists already
-- you must disconnect from the espruino web IDE when when using bluetooth features (creating a new totp account)
+- you must disconnect from the espruino web IDE, when using bluetooth features (creating a new totp account)
 - chrome extension: bad checks for validity of the entered strings for label and secret; e.g. input a secret that has odd length